Cruising & Wildlife watching on the Small Isles

 - Where: Mallaig, Scotland

-Joining Fleur de Lys in the port town of Mallaig gives the perfect gateway to venture out and explore the Small Isles.
+Joining Fleur de Lys in the port town of Mallaig gives the perfect gateway to venture out to sea and explore Skye and the Small Isles.
 From wildlife watching to walking ashore, cruising the Hebrides with Fleur de Lys as your base provides the perfect opportunity for coastal exploration away from tourist crowds with wonderful wildlife watching both onshore and from the water.

 - Fully crewed, all-inclusive

 Once you’ve boarded and met your fellow guests and crew, Fleur de Lys will depart Mallaig and will head out into the magnificent Hebrides.
 Although she is less limited by the weather than some of our sailing vessels, guest experience is still at the forefront of Fleur de Lys’ offering.

 With that in mind, it is likely your first stop will be the Isle of Rum.
 As long as the weather permits, it’s likely that we will anchor in the picturesque sheltered waters of Loch Scresort and you can enjoy first delicious meal aboard.
 Rum is a National Nature Reserve and is the largest island, home to the architecturally remarkable Kinloch Castle, and of course some wonderful wildlife.
 The island’s most famous residents are sea eagles (re-introduced in the 1980s), red deer and the hardy Rum ponies.
 There is plenty of exploring to be had on the Isle of Rum, taking in the stunning mountain and coastal scenery.

 The next few days will see a combination of hearty breakfasts, followed by some short water crossings, onshore exploration and wildlife watching.
 Discover the island of Canna where you anchor up and explore ashore with the resident puffin colony.
 These birds are fascinating to watch and it’s amazing how close you can get without alarming them.